 Time to play around to make a cross breed recipe 🙂

 A quick note about dark soy sauce as not everyone may have this in their pantry.
 It is a less salty than your average soy sauce with dark and syrupy in consistency.
 It gives meats that nice brown colour in Asian cooking.
-You can omit it but you might lose some of that nice golden brown that it gives the chicken.
+You can omit it but you might lose some of that nice golden brown colour that it gives the peking chicken skin.

 GINGER SCALLION SAUCE (the only sauce you will ever need, seriously)